onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 204:01
 else
 204:04
-tape script twelve point seven Sam's
+tapescript twelve point seven Sam's
 204:08
 dream I'd like to be taller
 204:12